 English Language Proficiency

 To study at Miami University, you must be able to understand lectures in English from the first day of classes.
-Because of this expectation, if your native language is not English, you are required to submit scores on the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or provide alternative evidence of English language proficiency.
+Because of this expectation, if your native language is not English, you are required to submit scores on the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), Pearson Test of English (PTE) Academic, or provide alternative evidence of English language proficiency.
 Students may meet this requirement by completing Miami's American Culture and English Program for one semester.

 To be considered for direct admission into an undergraduate (bachelor's) degree program at Miami University, international students whose native language is not English should have earned the following minimum scores:

-Students who provide an English proficiency score that is below the requirement (TOEFL 65-79 iBT, or IELTS 5.5-6.0) may be considered for Conditional Admission.
-Typically, students receiving an offer of Conditional Admission have a strong academic record, with a TOEFL or IELTS score falling below our minimum score requirement.
+Students who provide an English proficiency score that is below the requirement (TOEFL 65-79 iBT, IELTS 5.5-6.0, or PTE Academic 45-52) may be considered for Conditional Admission.
+Typically, students receiving an offer of Conditional Admission have a strong academic record, with a test score falling below our minimum score requirement.
 Students receiving an offer of Conditional Admission will receive an official offer to participate in the American Culture and English Program and a Miami University I-20 document for obtaining a bachelor's degree.

 Students who complete ELS Language Center’s Level 112 may also be considered for conditional admission to the university and if conditional admission is offered, will also receive an offer to participate in Miami’s American Culture and English program.